rohitkurapatti/hotel-management-api/README.md

 Two modules :

-  1. credit-card-client : generated using open-api generator with the provided yaml located in resources folder If after running mvn clean install any issues in hotel-reservation-service for finding classes/files:
+  1. credit-card-client : generated using open-api generator with the provided yaml located in resources folder If issues after running mvn clean install any issues in hotel-reservation-service for finding classes/files:
       Perform : credit-card-clitn -> target -> generated-sources -> openapi -> src
       after reaching here right click on src -> select Mark Directory As -> Source Root

+  The API currently exposed at with default data values for testing:  `hhttp://localhost:9090/host/credit-card-payment-api` It contains the status of the payment for upstream API's

   2. hotel-reservation-service : Contains the business logic, validations, exception handling and authentication

+  The API will be available at `http://localhost:8080`

 ### Prerequisites